johndunne2019/Machine-Learning-and-Statistics-Project-2020/README.md

 Installing Docker on Windows: https://docs.docker.com/docker-for-windows/install/

+# requirements.txt

+The requirements to run this project are listed in a requirements.txt file in my repository.

+I created a virtual environment and installed the required packages below:

+* pip install flask
+* pip install numpy
+* pip install tensorflow
+* pip install -U scikit-learn

+The command - pip install -r requirements.txt - can be used to install all required packages in a virtual environment on your own local machine.

 # Virtual Environment

 This repository contains a server which should be run in a virtual environment.